CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 # Qt Fundamentals

-[Qt](https://www.qt.io/) is an open source, multiplatform toolkit for creating graphical user interfaces.
+[Qt](https://www.qt.io/) is an open source, multiplatform toolkit for creating graphical user interfaces (GUI).
 Qt is also a complete development framework that offers utilities for building applications and libraries of extensions for networking, Bluetooth, charts, 3D rendering, navigation, among others.

-Spyder's plugin development consists of extending the functionality of its Qt-based graphical interface.

 To develop a GUI, we will add graphical elements of interaction known as widgets and arrange them using layouts.
 Then, we interconnect those widgets using customized procedures implemented as functions or methods, allowing to trigger behavior from user interaction.

+Spyder's plugin development consists of extending the functionality of its Qt-based graphical interface.
 The following sections describe with more detail some QT components and their main functions.

 ## Basic Qt Components